monsonite/MINT/README.md

 Miscellaneous:

-_   STRING  _Everything between underscores is printed as a string_
+`   STRING  `Everything between ticks is printed as a string`

 \   QUIT   Return to the monitor program